dreth/web3-messages/README.md

-# web3-messages
+# Web3 messages

-simple app to post messages to storage on the blockchain or to the internal app db signed by a web3 wallet
+Simple vanilla JS app with a node+express server-side backend that allows posting messages to server storage (a JSON file) and to the blockchain (a smart contract on Rinkeby).

+Contracts are in `/contracts` but they are also live on rinkeby [here](https://rinkeby.etherscan.io/address/0x8d39da7823d0bec131ed7cd84f29fb1ec6f96269#code).

+See the app running live on: **https://web3-messages-express.herokuapp.com/**